Wall Street Pummels ING Groep N.V. (ING) After Recent Earnings Report

 ING Groep N.V.
-(NYSE:ING) went down by -0.61% from its latest closing price compared to the recent 1-year high of $14.28.
-The company’s stock price has collected -2.05% of loss in the last five trading sessions.
-Press Release reported 7 hours ago that ING to transfer Retail Banking operations, staff and customers in Austria to bank99
+(NYSE:ING) went down by -3.10% from its latest closing price compared to the recent 1-year high of $14.28.
+The company’s stock price has collected -8.12% of loss in the last five trading sessions.
+Press Release reported on 07/12/21 that ING to transfer Retail Banking operations, staff and customers in Austria to bank99

 >> 7 Top Picks for the Post-Pandemic Economy <<